The-Muffinized-Network/.github/profile/README.md

-# Minecraft PvP Network
+# The Muffinized Network

-Welcome to our Minecraft PvP Network!
+Welcome to our The Muffinized Network!
 We offer a unique and unparalleled gaming experience, specializing in Bot Practice, Duels, and Training.
 Our goal is to provide players with an exceptional PvP environment that stands out from the rest.

 ## Features